-- (a) The Company changed its business and become an industrial oil listed company, along with changing its name to Gen III Oil Corporation. - (b) The Company accepts the bid for FEED and detailed engineering as submitted by Stantec Consulting Ltd. and immediately proceed with the next phase of development.
-That includes, completion of detailed engineering design, obtaining of all necessary refining permits, and ordering of long lead order equipment targeting a spring 2018 start of construction in Bowden, subject to available financing. - (c) The Company immediately pursue the next stage of development of this re-refinery to avail itself of market conditions for Group II and Group III base oil to leverage the advantages currently available to the Company in terms of availability of construction labour and inexpensive equipment manufacture and fabrication. - (d) Immediately following commencement of construction of Bowden, the Company secures additional rerefining sites to export the technology elsewhere around the world.
+- (a) The Company accepts the bid for FEED and detailed engineering as submitted by Stantec Consulting Ltd. and immediately proceed with the next phase of development.
+That includes, completion of detailed engineering design, obtaining of all necessary refining permits, and ordering of long lead order equipment targeting a fall 2017 start of construction in Bowden. - (b) The Company immediately pursue the next stage of development of this re-refinery to avail itself of market conditions for Group II and Group III base oil to leverage the advantages currently available to the Company in terms of availability of construction labour and inexpensive equipment manufacture and fabrication. - (c) Immediately following commencement of construction of Bowden, the Company secures additional rerefining sites to export the technology elsewhere around the world.